-Honor rolls will be posted in the school trophy case and local newspaper.
+Honor rolls will be posted on the bulletin board in the lobby and local newspaper.

 Athletic Awards

 Requirements for athletic awards are developed by each head coach with the approval of the Athletic Director.
 These requirements will be reviewed with interested students by the appropriate coach.